wmtorode/mechaffinity/README.md

 - `RepoolImmuneDeployments`: ronin who have successfully deployed more than this are immune from being returned to the available ronin list
 - `ExcludeRePoolingTags`: a list of pilot tags, any pilot with one or more of these tags can never be returned to the available ronin list
 - `EnableSpawnModifiers`: when true, spawn chance modifications loaded by `RoninSpawnModifierDefs` will be used
+- `StatOnBenchedTag`: a custom tag, when a pilot carrying this tag is hired a new stat `PilotBenched_{pilotID}` will be created.
+This stat will track how many times the pilot has been consecutively benched in a row.
+This stat is reset to 0 when the pilot takes part in a contract.
+This is useful for events.

 ### PilotRequirementsDef Objects